xdidiz/cbioportal/docs/Authenticating-Users-via-SAML.md

 * **authentication**:  a means of verifying that a user is who they purport to be.
 Authentication is performed by the identify provider, by extracting the user name and password provided in a login form, and matching this with information stored in a database.

 * **authorization**:  defines resources a user can access.
-When authorization is turned on with cBioPortal, users can only access cancer studies they are specifically authorized to view.
+When authorization is turned on with cBioPortal, users can only access cancer studies they are specifically authorized to view (or PUBLIC studies, [if the server has been configured to contain these](User-Authorization.md#configuring-public-studies)).
 This enables one to store multiple cancer studies within a single instance of cBioPortal, but provide fine-grained control over which users can access which studies.
 Authorization is implemented within the core cBioPortal code, and not the identify provider.

 ## Why is SAML Relevant to cBioPortal?